rosszurowski/jon-kyle.com/public/entries/03-shattered-streams/index.md

 I’ve had ongoing collaborations with [RBMA](http://redbullmusicacademy.com) since 2015, when I performed at the RBMA Fest in New York.
 The most recent of these, **Shattered Streams**, was an experiment in musical ephemerality, presenting original music from 31 artists throughout May 2016.
 Each song was available to stream on a loop for a maximum period of 24 hours, degrading over that time until they simply disappeared.

 ----

 This project wasn’t about digital v. analog, or suggesting one way of listening is purer than another.
 Instead, it was a continuum of the conversations surrounding modern music consumption via streaming services in which a degradation of access, not quality, is encountered as the result of shifting licensing agreements and dropped connections.

+<video src="shattered.mp4" data-frame="snapshot.png" height="720" width="1152"></video>

 ### Audio